-A Colour Setting File (CSF) can be requested from PrismTech.
+A Color Settings File (CSF) can be requested from Hemlock Display in order to match our specifications.

 It is also possible to create a custom CSF.
-Go to: Photoshop>Edit>Color Settings and save the CSF file.
+Go to: Photoshop > Edit > Color Settings and save the CSF file.
 It can then be synchronized with other Adobe applications.